Erik Wahl: Philanthropy

 Wahl stopped displaying his paintings in galleries and no longer sells them to individual buyers.
 His art is done for public speaking conferences and charitable events where they are auctioned off.
 In 2012, Wahl painted a portrait of Marilyn Monroe in three minutes at a graffiti art auction in front of an audience.
 His painting was bought by Pink and her husband Carey Hart for $10,000.
 The proceeds were donated to Linda's Voice, a non-profit that raises awareness for ending domestic abuse globally.
 Similarly, Wahl presented at the Influence Affair event thrown by Ian Somerhalder in 2012 for environmental awareness that also included performances by DJ Josh LeCash and Capital Cities.

 In May 2013, he donated his painting of Lady Liberty in a live auction to benefit One Fund Boston, an organization founded by Governor Deval Patrick and Mayor Tom Menino for the victims of the Boston Marathon bombings.
 The painting was sold for $10,500.
 At the launch event of his book in West Hollywood in 2013, he created a painting of Albert Einstein in front of the audience.
 The painting was auctioned at Charitybuzz and the proceeds of the painting were donated to After-School All-Stars.
 In 2014, Wahl donated three paintings to the Miracle-Ear Foundation and raised $21,000.

 In January 2019, during the Jacuzzi Hot Tubs and Sundance Spas ELEVATE Dealer Conference in Whistler, BC, Erik Wahl created paintings of John Lennon and Albert Einstein during his keynote address.
 Both paintings were auctioned at the conference's closing event with the proceeds donated to WISH for OUR HEROES, a nonprofit organization dedicated to providing resources to the active duty service men and women during and after their deployment.
 As a result, US$20,000 was raised for this U.S.-based foundation with the Albert Einstein painting purchased by Alfred Armstark from Armstark Germany (Armstark.de) and John Lennon painting purchased by Scottsdale, Arizona-based dealer, Imagine Backyard Living.

+In July 2024, Wahl created an Albert Einstein painting on stage during a keynote address for Mathnasium’s annual convention in his hometown of San Diego.
+A group of Mathnasium franchisees raised $31,400 (alluding to pi).
+Funds were donated to the Nic Martinek Scholarship Fund and the painting gifted to one of Mathnasium’s co-founders, Larry Martinek.

 Art Drop

 In 2012, Wahl started a treasure hunt-based game called, Art Drop.
 As a part of the treasure hunt, he places his original paintings at undisclosed locations and provides his social media followers with a photograph of the location.
 The first to spot and claim the work wins the painting.
 Paintings of icons such as Audrey Hepburn, Steve Jobs and Martin Luther King Jr. have been given to people as a part of Art Drop.
-His wife does a similar activity in which she "drops" hand-crafted butterflies every Sunday and then donates between $100 to $500 to the finder's chosen charity.
+His wife does a similar activity in which she "drops" hand-crafted butterflies every Sunday and then donates between $100 and $500 to the finder's chosen charity.